RafDevX/NodeBB-DD2391/report/report.typ

 We also did not evaluate the security of password reset links sent out via email by NodeBB.

 Using Google reCAPTCHA has privacy implications, since every time a user visits the login site, a request is sent to Google.
 Evaluating these implications was out of scope for this report.

+Besides that, CAPTCHAs usually negatively impact the UX of an application.
+However, when implemented correctly, they usually present a good tradeoff between usability and security, as the security benefits can be immense (as outlined in this chapter).
+Modern CAPTCHA technologies such as Google reCAPTCHA v3 #footnote[https://developers.google.com/recaptcha/docs/v3] (which is unfortunately not supported by `nodebb-plugin-spam-be-gone`) allow verifying the legitimacy of a request without user intervention by collecting data in the background, removing the UX impact.
+Evaluating these kinds of CAPTCHAs for our application was out of scope for this report.

 #pagebreak()
 == Unauthorized Administration <unauthorized-admin>